krishnamurthi-ramesh/krishnamurthi-ramesh/README.md

 - 👋 Hi , Im Krishnamurthi

-I'm a passionate learner and  data science enthusiast, currently pursuing Btech from - Indian Institute of Information Technology Kurnool.
+I'm a passionate learner and  data science enthusiast, currently pursuing Btech from - Indian Institute of Information Technology Design and Manufacturing Kurnool.

 👀 I’m interested in Machine learning